 An arrest actually occurs when a police officer indicates by word or action an intention to take a person into custody.
 Except under certain circumstances, police are required to have a valid warrant before making an arrest.
-There are two different ways to obtain an arrest warrant.
-The first is when a victim or witness goes directly to the county state's attorney's office with information about a crime, signs a complaint against the person who has allegedly committed the crime, and appears before a judge who issues an arrest warrant for the alleged offender.
-The second way is when a police officer files the complaint and goes before a judge to seek a warrant.
+One way to obtain a warrant is when a victim or witness goes directly to the county state's attorney's office with information about a crime, signs a complaint against the person who has allegedly committed the crime, and appears before a judge who issues an arrest warrant for the alleged offender.
+Another way is when a police officer files the complaint and goes before a judge to seek a warrant.